NFL free agency winners and losers: Steelers stars breaking up

 Ravens get defensive leader in Thomas

-Adam Schefter reports on Earl Thomas' intent to sign a 4-year, $55 million deal with the Ravens.
+Adam Schefter reports on Earl Thomas' intent to sign a four-year, $55 million deal with the Ravens.

 Both the Steelers and Ravens could pick through the remaining market and then replenish during the draft.
 The Ravens already have, to an extent, after agreeing to terms with oft-injured safety Earl Thomas and veteran running back Mark Ingram.
 But the rise of the Browns as a legitimate division contender, for the first time in a quarter century, leaves much less room for error.